 This represents a single example of a plagiarized episode, there are multiple others.
 For more examples of Dollop episodes that are verbatim ripoffs of Damn Interesting articles, see our additional exhibits page.

 Note: Your most recent episode as of this writing—The Business Plot—also lifts a paragraph or two from my Revenge of the Fighting Quaker, but it is not as egregious as the others, so for now I will be content to merely be annoyed about that one.
 But it’s still plagiarism.

 In closing, I reiterate that we have not and will not grant you permission to use any of our material.
 So stop it.
 We realize that you probably “meant no harm,” but plagiarizers seldom do—plagiarizers just want to reap the benefit without doing the work, with cavalier disregard for the harm their selfishness causes.
-To all other would-be copyright infringers and plagiarists: if you want to make a profit on someone else’s writing, especially when you will profit from it, kindly ensure that you gain permission.
+To all other would-be copyright infringers and plagiarists: if you want to use someone else’s writing, especially when you will profit from it, kindly ensure that you gain permission.
 Your discovery and slight repurposing of an article on the Internet does not constitute research, and outside of a few narrow categories, your use is not “fair use.”
 I am aware that it is unfashionable in certain circles to opt for © All Rights Reserved, and those people are entitled to their philosophy, and it is their privilege to give up control of their own work.
 The rest of us are trying to make a living.